JohnnyMohawk/jna-netlify-cms-blog/content/pages/about.md

   #### &nbsp;

   Yep, that little kid is me.
 This was the beginning of my professional career.
 The year was 1991.
-The show was The Young and the Restless
+The show was The Young and the Restless.
 The character was Nicholas Newman.
 My age?
 I told you, I was never young.

   That’s not to say that I didn’t have a childhood.
 I did, and I wouldn’t change a single thing about it!
 Being exposed to this environment when I was a child taught me one thing that I have carried with me my entire life.
 The “magic” of television and film is simple: It is the culmination of all the work of the people you do not see on screen.
 What the viewer sees is all an illusion, and the creators of a quality illusion work tirelessly to make the viewer forget this fact.
 For all but those on screen, a job well done means to remain an invisible piece of the illusion.
-Learning this turned “magic” into somethingtangible, a strong belief in the power of teamwork!
+Learning this turned “magic” into something tangible, a strong belief in the power of teamwork!

   ### When tightly knit teams of highly trained professionals work together in a fluid way, anything is possible.